havaka/yeelightbulbexamples/README.md

 # yeelightbulbexamples
-Examples for yeelight bulbs.
+Example modes for yeelight bulbs.
 Tested on Yeelight bulb 1s color

 Works on yeelight-node so you should type "npm i yeelight-node" in your terminal